xiuusi/jfsh/README.md

 ### Segment skipping

 By default, no segments are automatically skipped.
 To enable skipping segments you must add `skip_segments` to the configuration file.
 Possible values for `skip_segments` are the segment types in Jellyfin which are: `Unknown`, `Commercial`, `Preview`, `Recap`, `Outro` and `Intro`.

+You can also manually skip the current segment by pressing **`Ctrl+s`** in the mpv window.
+This works for all segment types regardless of `skip_segments` configuration — if the current playback position is inside any segment, it will seek to the end of that segment.

 ## Plans